pellcorp/creality-wiki/docs/cartographer_faq.md

  #spi_software_mosi_pin: nozzle_mcu:PA7
  #spi_software_miso_pin: nozzle_mcu:PA6
  ```

-!!! danger

-    On V4 Cartographer Probe `cartographer:PA3` is not the right pin, you must use `cartographer:PA0`!
-PA3 on V4 is used for something else, and will cause a potential boot loop of the probe.

 I do not know if this is a good idea, I just know it's possible!